-65. The mean recovery is calculated from (different matrices) one commodity group.
-Acceptable limits for a single recovery result should normally be within the range of the mean recovery +/- 2x RSD and may be adjusted using within laboratory reproducibility (routine on going recovery) data or repeatability (initial validation) However, a generalized range of 60-140 % may be used in routine multi residue analysis.
+66. The mean recovery is calculated from results from individual recovery measurements of different matrices for each commodity group.
+Acceptable limits for a single recovery result should normally be within the range of the mean recovery +/-2x RSD and may be adjusted using within laboratory reproducibility (routine ongoing recovery) data or repeatability (initial validation).
+However, a generalized range of 60-140 % may be used in routine multi residue analysis.
 Recoveries outside the above mentioned range require re-analysis of the batch but may be acceptable in certain justified cases.
-Where the individual recovery is unacceptably high and no residues are detected, it is not necessary to re-analyse the samples to prove the absence of residues.
+Where the individual recovery is unacceptably high and no residues are detected, it is not necessary to reanalyse the samples to prove the absence of residues.
 However, consistently high recovery should be investigated.
 If a significant trend occurs in recovery, or potentially unacceptable (RSD beyond \pm 20 %) results are obtained, the cause(s) must be investigated.

-In order to assure the correct execution of the whole procedure for each individual sample and the correct injection of each final sample extract in the GC- or LC-system, the use of one or more quality control (QC-) standards, is recommended.
-These compounds, which are added at different stages of the procedure e.g. to the samples prior to extraction (surrogate standards) or to the final sample extract just before injection (instrument internal standards), should be chosen to be outside of the target pesticide scope and should preferably represent the entire scope of pesticides in terms of polarity and susceptibility to degradation.
+In order to control the correct execution of the whole procedure for each individual sample and the correct injection of each final sample extract in the GC- or LC-system, the use of one or more quality control standards (QC-STD) is recommended.
+Various types of internal standards can be employed to improve the robustness of methods by correcting for various factors within an analytical procedure that might have an impact on the analytical results.
+Internal Standards are added at different stages of the procedure e.g. to the samples prior to extraction (internal standards and surrogate internal standards) or to the final sample extract just before injection (injection internal standards).
+Internal standards and quality control standards should be chosen to be outside of the target pesticide scope.
+In case of a suspected MRL violation and if a suitable isotopically labelled ISTD is available its use is recommended.

-66. Data on numerical exceedences of the MRL residues must be supported by individual recovery results in the same batch within the range of the mean recovery (70-120 %) \pm 2 x RSD, at least for the confirmatory analyses.
+67. In general, residues data do not have to be adjusted for recovery, when the mean recovery is in the range of 70-120%.
+If residues data are adjusted for recovery, then this must be stated.
+Data on numerical exceedences of the MRL residues must be supported by individual recovery results in the same batch within the range of the mean recovery (70-120 %) \pm 2 x RSD, at least for the confirmatory analyses.
 If recovery within this range cannot be achieved, enforcement action is not necessarily precluded, but the risk of relatively poor accuracy must be taken into account.
-It is recommended to correct for recovery preferably by using standard addition according to paragraph 47 or isotopically labelled standards in all cases of violation
+It is recommended to correct for recovery preferably by using standard addition according to paragraph 47 or isotopically labelled standards in all cases of violation.